-- Your logo and branding – Have your logo, name and tagline handy.
+- Your logo and branding – Have your logo and tagline handy.
 If you don’t have that material yet, or you’re considering updating it, that’s perfectly fine.
-We can help you with that as well.
+I can help you with that as well.

-- Your company story and mission – this answers questions like “how did you get where you are today?”
-“What led to the creation of your business?” and “why does your business exist?
-What do you help customers accomplish?”
+- Your company story and mission – answer questions like how did you get where you are, what led to the creation of your business, or why does your business exist.

 - Your product offerings or services – one of the main reasons customers will visit your website is to find out what you offer.
-This applies whether that means posting a full menu for a restaurant or beautifully featuring your interior design skills.
+This applies whether that’s posting a full menu for a restaurant or beautifully featuring your interior design skills.

 - Photography / imagery – In general, customers are very visually oriented.
 Being able to see quality photographs of your products, store, events, and anything else you offer or that is an important part of your company will help get to know you and your story.